-While local riders' flashy jerseys and spandex continue to stand out among the Western town's chaps and boots, this quirky but passionate clan has carved a niche that's become an important part of Durango's culture.
+While local riders' flashy jerseys and spandex continue to stand out among the Western town's chaps and boots, this quirky but passionate posse has carved a niche that's become an important part of Durango's culture.

 Dwarfed by the San Juan Mountains and curled in the arms of the Animas River, this former mining town marks a place where arid desert terrain meets lush spruce forests.
 In a landscape that locals call God's country, you can't go wrong — especially if you're on two wheels.